Need Just the Right Edible Flower

 (Tulipa) -- petals only.
 Some people are strongly allergic: if touching

 tulips causes itching, numbness or rash don't eat them!
 Violet (Viola odorata and other Viola species) -- candied violets are especially good on bakery items.
-Yucca Petals (Yucca species) Zucchini blossoms
+Yucca Petals (Yucca species) Zinnia -- have little flavor but are pretty in salads and drinks Zucchini blossoms

 A good resource for using edible flowers (this includes an edible flowers list also) is